allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 ## Data classes

 [Data classes](https://kotlinlang.org/docs/reference/data-classes.html)
-are Kotlin’s way to reduced the boilerplate that is inevitable in Java when implementing Value Objects (aka POJO, DTO).
+are Kotlin’s way to reduce the boilerplate that is inevitable in Java when implementing Value Objects (aka POJO, DTO).

 For example, in **Kotlin**, you write only the essence of a Value Object: